DominicusBenacus/Behavioral-Cloning/README.md

 ![recovery left][image2]
 ![recovery right][image3]

-So after some traings and test sessions I often merge new traing data into th ealready used and train the model from scratch.
-According to time for training this was ok because I uswd aws.
+So after some trainings and test sessions I often merge new traing data into th ealready used and train the model from scratch.
+According to time for training this was ok because I used aws.
 Further more I used sometimes a pretrained model I saved if I get a better loss than before.
 But for pretrained models one need to deal much more with hyperparameters and I want to keep things easy and get back to train the model from scratch.

 Here some collection of facts I used for the final training session